Does My Author Website Need a Privacy Policy?

 Ad integration (if you run Meta or Google ads)

-Then actually, you do collect user information, and you need a privacy policy.
+Then actually, you do collect user information (their email address, what site they’re coming from, what site they’re going to), and you probably need a privacy policy.
 And those are just the most common elements related to author websites; not a complete list.

 Where to get a Privacy Policy

-I’ve had clients give me privacy policy text they found for free via Google.
-I have no idea if a free privacy policy covers the legal bases or not, but to me, this feels akin to picking up a parachute you found on the side of the road and then jumping out of a plane with it.
+We’ve had clients give me privacy policy text they found for free via Google.
+We have no idea if a free privacy policy covers the legal bases or not.
+To us,, this feels akin to picking up a parachute you found on the side of the road and then jumping out of a plane with it.
 If it has holes, you’re not going to know until it’s too late.